min2ha/ukwa-site/content/target/52854/index.en.md

   "subject": "UK General Election 2017"
 }

-# Intergenerational Foundation: Manifesto for the 2017 General Election

 Action to address the current plight of younger generations should be high up on the agendas of political parties with the 8 June General Election just around the corner.